mrinalxdev/vaultify/README.md

 > message.go

 Message represents any arbitary data that is being sent over the each transport btw two nodes in the network

+> store.go

+Content Addressable storage which can save anything in deep nested folder based on the transformation of the key .